 Flooring Trends in Sustainable Home Design

-Sustainable design has been experiencing an enormous rise in popularity in the last two decades and it’s expected that by 2022 more than half of homebuilding will be predominantly eco-friendly oriented.
-Every year offers new advances both in materials and building technologies, and it’s clear this design is here to stay.
+Sustainable design has been experiencing an enormous rise in popularity in the last two decades, and it’s expected that by 2022, more than half of homebuilding will be predominantly eco-friendly oriented.
+Every year offers new advances in materials and building technologies, and it’s clear this design is here to stay.

 Reclaimed hardwood

-In addition to being a much cheaper alternative to new hardwood, it frequently looks better than new flooring due to its wider rings and unique markings, which also gives it more character and texture.
+In addition to being a much cheaper alternative to new hardwood, it frequently looks better than new flooring due to its wider rings and unique markings, which also give it more character and texture.

 Vinyl